 Traveling can be difficult for passengers with disabilities.
 Know your rights and make traveling easier for yourself or a loved one.

 There are over 40 million Americans with some sort of disability.
 The Air Carrier Access Act and the DOT rule that implements it set out procedures designed to ensure that these passengers with disabilities have the same opportunity as anyone else to enjoy a pleasant flight.
+It’s wise to call the airline again before your trip to reconfirm any assistance that you have requested.
+For additional details, order the booklet New Horizons for the Air Traveler with a Disability from the Government Printing Office.
 Here are some of the major provisions of the rule:

 - A person may not be refused transportation on the basis of disability or be required to have an attendant or produce a medical certificate, except in certain limited circumstances specified in the rule.
 Airlines should accept your claim of disability.
 There is rarely a need to prove it.